 In the case that expanded the New Jersey law, the retail Giant Wal-Mart had hired Eco-Lab, a subcontractor, to handle pest and rodent control at its store in Princeton, New Jersey.
 As part of the services provided by Eco-Lab, Eco-Lab technicians were required to cross adjoining property to set rodent traps around the perimeter of the store.
 One of Eco-Lab’s employees slipped on loose gravel while crossing the adjoining property and hurt his knee.
 Because the subcontractor was not an employee of Wal-Mart, he was not limited to filing a workers’ compensation claim.
 Instead, he filed a lawsuit against Wal-Mart.
 Interestingly, he did not name the owner of the property where he fell in his lawsuit.

 At trial, the jury found in favor of the injured subcontractor, and Wal-Mart appealed, arguing that it could not be held liable for the conditions on property that it did not own.
 The appellate court denied Wal-Mart’s appeal, concluding that, because Wal-Mart required the worker to cross the adjoining property, the company had a duty to ensure that that property did not pose an unreasonable risk of injury to the worker.

 CONTACT THE ATTORNEYS AT MALLON & TRANGER

 We offer a free initial consultation to anyone who has suffered a slip and fall injury.
 To set up a meeting, contact us online or call us at 732-702-0333 for an appointment.
-We have offices in Freehold, Toms River and Point Pleasant.
+We have offices in Freehold and Point Pleasant.